Marion Community Foundation Scholarship Program – Application is OPEN

 Attend the

-Parent Information Night/
+Parent Information Night/Open House

 at Tri-Rivers Career Center, 2222 Marion-Mt.
 Gilead Rd. • Marion, OH 43302